First Aid

 - Reduce recovery time

 Disclaimer: This guide is educational.
-Take a certified course for hands-on training.
-Always call emergency services for serious situations.
+Take a certified course for hands-on practice.
+Call emergency services for anything serious.

 Contents